Disclaimer

 This page has items 21-41 from the catalog, a few memorable games are in here along with a little game called "WarCraft".
 I guess there's some online version of it today that's popular or something.

-The Mac version of Decent came out around the same time as Decent II for PC.
+The Mac version of Descent came out around the same time as Descent II for PC.

 If there's one thing the folks at Interplay mastered it was game packaging.
 Unlike the dull, mostly uniform boxes out today these looked like something you wanted to have on display.
 Whiplash had packaging superior to the game itself.